gcharalampous/lumerical-py-scripts/README.md

 Click on `Tools` -> `PYTHONPATH manager` and then `Add Path`.
 Add the path to the lumapi like `C:\\Program Files\\Lumerical\\v222\\api\\python`.

+Probably your actual lumerical python api directory is different than mine.

 ## References

 1. [Python API overview &ndash; Ansys Optics](https://optics.ansys.com/hc/en-us/articles/360037824513-Python-API-overview)